Tamura clan

 The Tamura clan (田村氏, Tamura-shi) was a Japanese samurai clan who ruled Ichinoseki Domain in Mutsu Province during the Edo period Tokugawa shogunate.
 The family was closely related to the Date clan of Sendai Domain through intermarriage.

 Origins

 The Tamura clan claimed descent from Sakanoue no Tamuramaro, and were local gōzoku controlling Tamura shōen (later Tamura District) in what is now central Fukushima Prefecture since the Heian period.
+The Sakanoue clan was a cadet branch of the famous Yamatonoaya clan, an immigrant which originated in Baekje of Korea.

 Sengoku period

 The clan rose to become a minor daimyō during the Sengoku period.
 In 1504, the Tamura clan moved from Moriyama to Miharu Castle in what is now Miharu, Fukushima.
 As a defense network, the clan set up its retainers in forty-eight subsidiary castles and outposts in the area.

 However, although the Tamura clan pledged allegiance to Toyotomi Hideyoshi at the Siege of Odawara, Hideyoshi felt that their efforts were insufficient, and dispossessed the clan in 1598, giving their territory to the Date clan.
 The Tamura survived as retainers to the Date.